ScaledMarkets/dabl/langref/README.md

 ## Identifiers

 A DABL identifier is a name that is declared within a DABL file.

+### Character Set

 Identifiers may consist of Unicode characters within the range

 ```
 a-z